Optional Features for a New Front Door

 Knockers and mail slots

-Small ornamental touches can go a long way toward increasing your entry door’s charm and utility.
+Small ornamental touches can go a long way to increase the charm and utility of your exterior door installation.
 Adding a door knocker gives you an opportunity to get creative (the design possibilities are endless), while the addition of a mail slot both increases your door’s visual appeal and gives friends and neighbors a convenient spot to drop off a note or card.Read moreRead less